harsh2002kaushik/seq2seq-generative-chatbot/README.md

 # seq2seq-generative-chatbot
 ## Description
-A deep learning chatbot implimented usng seq2seq attention based model usinf bilstm layers and was trained on combination of dataset like Cornell Movie Dialogs Corpusa for sequences having length less than 10 words.
+A deep learning chatbot implimented usng seq2seq attention based model usinf bilstm layers and was trained on combination of dataset like Cornell-Movie-Dialogs-Corpus for sequences having length less than 10 words.

 ## Prerequisties
-#
+ * unzipping the cornell-movie-dialogs-corpus
+ * Python(>3.5)
+ * Tensorflow(2.4.1)
+ * sklearn
+ * wandb
+ * dash

 ## Running
-# to run the trained model on local host:
+### to run the trained model on local host:

-# to train the model:
+### to train the model: